Research Program Unit Coordinator Guidelines

 - Liaise with research supervisors and submit an Expression of Interest to Student Enrichment and Employability Development (SEED)

-- Organise which scholarships will be co-funded or fully funded within the research unit.
+- Organise which grant positions will be co-funded or fully funded within the research unit.

 - Collate project details from research supervisors to be advertised on the research units website and also sent to SEED

-- Review student applications and facilitate selection process
+- Review student applications and facilitate the selection process

 - Notify all students of their application outcome via StudentHub

-- Arrange scholar access and induction in collaboration with research supervisor
+- Arrange on-site access and inductions for students, in collaboration with research supervisor

-- Liaise with Finance team to arrange scholarship payments
+- Liaise with your Finance team to arrange grant payments

 - Liaise with research supervisors and provide administrative support as needed